 Several pioneers within the University of Arizona and the Tucson healthcare community are joining in an interdisciplinary collaboration centered at The Hacienda.
 These professionals explore ways that we can live longer, healthier lives.

 Wellness and Therapy Programs

-The Hacienda enhances the well-being and speed the recovery of residents through wellness and therapeutic programming ranging from gardening and activity programs designed to engage and challenge residents, to innovative rehabilitation programs like equine-assisted and aquatic therapies.
-The Hacienda also offers non-traditional services such as acupuncture, massage therapy and other bodywork offered at the spa.
+The Hacienda enhances the well-being of residents through wellness and therapeutic programming ranging from gardening and activity programs designed to engage and challenge residents, to innovative rehabilitation programs like equine-assisted and aquatic therapies.
+The Hacienda also offers non-traditional services such as acupuncture, and other bodywork including massage therapy.
 Program managers work together to provide each resident with personalized, integrative holistic care.

 Researchers affiliated with The Hacienda at The River examine the effects of aging on individuals and society.
 By exploring how we can live longer, healthier lives, the researchers hope to improve the quality of care provided to The Hacienda residents.

 Gardening, Nutrition and Food Services

-Dining services at The Hacienda also break new ground (pun intended).
-The on-site gardens offer both a therapeutic outlet for our residents and associates and also fruit, vegetables and herbs for our kitchens.
+The on-site gardens at The Hacienda offer both a therapeutic outlet for our residents and associates and also fruit, vegetables and herbs for our kitchens.
 Our holistic approach to dining makes the dining experience at The Hacienda a unique and joyful experience for patrons of our café, guests of The Springs, as wells as residents of the Hacienda Homes.